kiriniy/settler/README.md

 ## Contributing

 Contributions are welcome, especially for improving documentation, fixing typos or broken links, translations of comments or docs.

-Please open an issue first to discuss your idea, so we can keep Settler focused on simplicity.
-This is a minimal template — not a framework.
-We won’t add complex features or dependencies.
+Please open an Issue first to discuss your idea, so we can keep Settler focused on simplicity without complex features or dependencies.

 ## Security

 Settler is a static-first template with no database, user input, or authentication.
 The main security feature is optional CSP via `<meta>` tag.
 If you find a vulnerability in the provided code, please report it via GitHub Issues.

 ## License